 This tutorial will guide you through the process of installing xDebug on your Homestead box, and configuring PHPStorm to listen for xDebug connections from Homestead.
 Please let me know in the comments if you have any issues, and I’ll do my best to help out!

-You will need to have Homestead set up.
+You will need to have Homestead/Vagrant set up and running.
 In case you don’t, click here to go to Laravel’s beautiful documentation and set it up first.

 An overview of the tasks we will be performing:

 - Install xDebug on Homestead (it no longer comes installed).

 - Configure xDebug.

 SSH into your virtual machine by issuing the following terminal command from your Homestead directory.

 Copy the output of the following command and paste it on xDebug’s website.
 Follow the instructions there to install xDebug.

 Now that xDebug is installed, we’ll need to add some configurations.
 Vim is my editor of choice.